eficode-academy/artifactory-katas/custom_layouts/README.md

     }
     ```

-* Run the `gradle copyDeps` task again, what happens?
+* Run the `./gradlew copyDeps` task again, what happens?
   * Why can/can't it locate the `duck-1.0.0.jpg` artifact?
   * Why can/can't it locate the `fox-1.0.0.jpg` artifact?